-This PFAS Plan was developed to communicate the Airport's approach for the investigation and mitigation of PFAS found on and near its airfield.
-It has been updated from time-to-time as additional information has become available and will continue to be updated in the future.
-The Airport is communicating on a regular basis with the Wyoming Department of Environmental Quality, the National Park Service, FAA, the Teton Conservation District, and the Teton County Public Health Department.
-Public outreach is being conducted through direct communication with surrounding residents and by website postings.
+This PFAS Management Plan ("Plan") was developed to communicate the Airport's approach for the investigation and mitigation of PFAS found on and near its airfield.
+It is continually updated as additional information becomes available and will continue to be updated in the future.
+The Airport communicates on a regular basis with WDEQ, the National Park Service, FAA, the Teton Conservation District, and the Teton County Public Health Department.
+Public outreach is being conducted through direct communication with surrounding residents and via website postings.

 Our number one priority at the Airport is the safety of our operations - both for passengers and the surrounding community.
-As this PFAS Plan shows, we also make environmental stewardship a vital part of everything we do.
+As this Plan shows, we also make environmental stewardship a vital part of everything we do.